FewBodyToolkit.jl: a Julia package for solving quantum few-body problems: Examples

 Here, we showcase the usage of the module \verb|GEM2B|.
 As a first detailed example, let us consider a two-body system in 3D with Coulomb interaction.
 The complete script file \verb|example3D.jl| containing this example can be found in the \href{https://github.com/lhapp27/FewBodyToolkit.jl/tree/main/examples}{examples} folder of the \fbtk~repository and executed via \verb|include("examples/example3D.jl")|.
 Let's go through it step by step.
 In the beginning, we must load all necessary packages. { \begin{jllisting}[language=Julia] using Printf, Plots, Antique, FewBodyToolkit \end{jllisting} }

 Our system is described by a named tuple containing the physical parameters.
 We can create such a named tuple by calling the function \verb|make_phys_params2B|.
 For this system, we assume that one particle has mass $1.0$, and the other is infinitely heavy, which effectively leads to a reduced mass of unity.
 As input, only the reduced mass is required.
 Since a value of $1.0$ is the default, in principle we do not need to specify it explicitly.
 Moreover, we define the Coulomb interaction as a function \verb|v_coulomb| with strength $Z=1.0$.
-The interactions are collected in the argument \verb|vint_arr| of the call to create the named tuple of physical parameters.
-Three dimensions and zero angular momentum ($s$-wave) are the default options and also do not need to be specified. \begin{jllisting}[language=Julia] mass_arr = [1.0, Inf] # array of masses of particles [m1,m2] mur = 1 / (1/mass_arr[1] + 1/mass_arr[2]) Z = 1.0
+The interactions are collected in the argument \verb|interactions| of the call to create the named tuple of physical parameters.
+Three dimensions and zero angular momentum ($s$-wave) are the default options and also do not need to be specified. \begin{jllisting}[language=Julia] masses = [1.0, Inf] # array of masses of particles [m1,m2] mur = 1 / (1/masses[1] + 1/masses[2]) Z = 1.0

 v_coulomb(r) = -Z/r